-Tabular data often contains implicit linking relationships via values embedded in a column.
+Promoting column values to node tables.
+Tabular data often contain implicit linking relationships via values embedded in a column.
 For example, a single table of research grant awards might contain fields for a principal investigator (PI), a co-PI, and the institutions of each.
-From this data one may wish to form social networks of researchers and/or institutions.
+From these data, one may wish to form social networks of researchers and/or institutions.
 To help model such networks explicitly, Orion provides the promote operator.
 Given one or more field names, the promote operator first identifies and counts all distinct values in those columns and then populates a new table with the schema (id, value, count).
 Values in the input table are replaced with foreign key references to the new "promoted" table.
 This operation allows analysts to extract implicit node types into explicit node tables.
 Returning to the grants example, an analyst might promote the PI and co-PI columns to create a new node table for people; the original table now serves as a linking table defining a network among people nodes.